 Conversations at Work

-Learn from colleagues about the latest tools and technologies faculty are using in the classroom to enhance teaching and learning.
-This event parallels the workshelp held in the fall of 2017, which was such a hit that we brought it back covering new tools.
-Amy Skyles presented about Twine, a "create your own adventure" tool.
+In this popular event, Amy Skyles presented about Twine, a "create your own adventure" tool.
 Dr. Beth Cudney shared ScoopIt, a content curation site; and Dr. Dan Reardon presented on how to modify online quizzes to improve objective assessment.
 Slides from the presentations can be found below.

 Encouraging Student Entrepreneurship through KEEN